airsidemobile/JOSESwift/README.md

 <details>

 <summary>
-Click here for a more detailed description of what’s going on above.
+Click here for a more detailed description of creating a JWS to sign data.
 </summary>

 <br>